 Is there a separate virtual queue to enter Star Wars: Galaxy’s Edge?

 You can enter the land freely at any time of day.

-What happens if we have a FastPass+ or Advance Dining Reservation that conflicts with our virtual queue return time?
+What happens if we have an Advance Dining Reservation that conflicts with our virtual queue return time?